 “During his crash, my grandpa burnt both of his hands very badly,” Wertz added.
 “His captors offered to give him proper medical attention if he did what they wanted, but he refused.”

 While in captivity, Frederick Jr. was able to speak with the Marine Corps and those on the outside through his coded letters.

 “My grandmother was actually able to reach my grandfather when he was in captivity because he and the Marines — along with the Navy — had their own clandestine communications network,” Wertz describes.
 “He used coded letters to speak with the Marine Corps and my grandmother.
 She and my grandpa were partners in it.
 James and Sybil Stockdale were also involved in this communication system.”

 James Stockdale was shot down in 1965 and would be held as a prisoner of war for almost eight years.
 He was released as a part of Operation Homecoming in 1973.
 His wife, Sybil, became an advocate for families of POW and MIA service members.
 She founded the National League of POW/MIA Families, which remains active.

-In 1972, Frederick Jr. contracted Japanese meningitis B and fell into a coma.
-His captors transported him to a Hanoi Hospital but Frederick Jr. likely died on the way.
+On July 19, 1972, after more than six years in captivity, Frederick contracted Japanese meningitis B and fell into a coma.
+His captors transported him to a Hanoi Hospital, but he likely died on the way.
 His body was returned home on March 13, 1974.

 Today, Frederick Jr.’s legacy lives on.
 He was posthumously awarded the Navy Cross, Silver Star, Legion of Merit x 2, Bronze Star, Purple Heart x 2, Navy Commendation Medal and Prisoner of War Medal.
 To this day, Frederick Jr. is one of the most highly decorated, if not the highest decorated Warrant Officer in Marine Corps history, and his family remembers him as a hero.